Over the years I’ve found families have many similar questions. Below is a list of many of those.

-We will come to your home for a prenatal visit sometime around the 37th week of your pregnancy and then again shortly after your birth.
+I will come to your home for a prenatal visit sometime around the 37th week of your pregnancy and then again shortly after your birth.

 What do you believe creates the ideal birth environment?

-Who can I have at my birth?
+Who may have at my birth?